stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 Following information are not recoverable using the steps above:

-- **some added keyrings**: all the OSD keyrings added using ``ceph auth add`` command are recovered from the OSD's copy.
-And the ``client.admin`` keyring is imported using ``ceph-monstore-tool``.
+- **some added keyrings**: all the OSD keyrings added using ``stone auth add`` command are recovered from the OSD's copy.
+And the ``client.admin`` keyring is imported using ``stone-monstore-tool``.
 But the MDS keyrings and other keyrings are missing in the recovered monitor store.
 You might need to re-add them manually.

 - **creating pools**: If any RADOS pools were in the process of being creating, that state is lost.
 The recovery tool assumes that all pools have been created.
-If there are PGs that are stuck in the 'unknown' after the recovery for a partially created pool, you can force creation of the *empty* PG with the ``ceph osd force-create-pg`` command.
+If there are PGs that are stuck in the 'unknown' after the recovery for a partially created pool, you can force creation of the *empty* PG with the ``stone osd force-create-pg`` command.
 Note that this will create an *empty* PG, so only do this if you know the pool is empty.

 - **MDS Maps**: the MDS maps are lost.